fbpx

 SEO

-The goal of SEO is to draw as many customers as possible to your website.
-Because Google generates results based on what a searcher means (using a technique called natural language processing, or NLP), in addition to results for specific keywords, SEO practitioners need to optimize their content to rank for a wide range of keywords.
+The goal of SEO and online content is to draw as many customers as possible to your website.
+Because Google generates results based on what a searcher means by the queries he or she types into the search bar, it tries to serve up the right piece of information or relevant content (using a technique called natural language processing, or NLP).

-For example, if you sell quilted handbags on your site, then you would target your main search term, quilted handbags, as well as long tail keywords (words or phrases related to your product), such as women’s handbagsfabric purses, and quilted accessories.
+For example, if you sell quilted handbags on your site, then you would target your main search term, quilted handbags, as well as long tail keywords (words or phrases related to your product), such as women’s handbags, fabric purses, and quilted accessories.

 Do you have a good online reputation?
 Find out with our free